bee-queue/arena/README.md

 }
 ```

-All fields are required but `hostId` can be given any name, so it is recommended to give it a helpful name for reference.
+The `name`, `port`, `host`, and `hostId` fields are required. `hostId` can be given any name, so it is recommended to give it a helpful name for reference.
+Optionally, you can also pass in `db` and `password` to configure redis credentials.

 To specify a custom file location, see "Running Arena as a node module".